hidem1129-oss/Modular-Factory-System/Software/I2C_Debugger/README.md

 A failed I²C read does not immediately prove that a node has disappeared.

-Temporary communication failures may occur because of bus timing, electrical noise, multiplexer switching, or another transient condition.
+Temporary communication failures may occur because of bus timing, electrical disturbances, device startup, or other transient conditions.

 The debugger therefore distinguishes three situations.